xphabib/material_dashboard/README.md

 Ruby Version: I use in this project 2.6.0
 Rails Version: 5.2.0

-if you want to watch how i integration this theme in this project goto my channel or click the video link: coming..
+if you want to watch how i integration this theme in this project goto my channel or click the video link: https://www.youtube.com/watch?v=piuSx5yobv8

 # if you want to hire me  for your ruby on rails application#